Conestabile Madonna

 The Conestabile Madonna is a small painting by the Italian Renaissance artist Raphael, executed c.
 1504.

 The Conestabile Madonna is a tondo painting in a decorative and intricate square frame.
 It depicts Mary and Christ reading a book in front of an outdoor landscape.
 The painting has changed over time as Raphael originally painted it on wood, but it was later moved to canvas in 1871, and Raphael had originally sketched Mary holding an apple instead of a book.

-The Conestabile Madonna has connections to other paintings, including Raphael’s later painting, The Bridgewater Madonna, and its design inspired Berto di Giovanni’s painting, The Virgin and Child with a Pomegranate.
-The painting has traveled since its creation between different owners, and now resides in the Hermitage Museum in St. Petersburg.
+The Conestabile Madonna has connections to other paintings, including Raphael’s later painting, the Bridgewater Madonna, and its design inspired Berto di Giovanni’s painting, The Virgin and Child with a Pomegranate.
+The painting has traveled since its creation between different owners, and now resides in the Hermitage Museum in Saint Petersburg.

 Context

 There are conflicting reports on the patron for the Conestabile Madonna.
 Some scholars believe that Alfano Di Diamante could have commissioned the painting.
 Other sources cite no record of a patron for the piece.
 The exact date of the painting is unknown and was initially thought to be from sometime between 1500 and 1502.
 However, recent estimates suggest that Raphael painted the Conestabile Madonna in 1504.